-Snippet: From Chandni Chowk to Fashion street to Garihaat, street shopping in India offers the satisfaction of bargaining and getting a steal deal.
+Snippet: From Chandni Chowk in Delhi to Fashion street to Garihaat, street shopping in India offers the satisfaction of bargaining and getting a steal deal.
 But be careful or you may just be fleeced too.
 Here, we take you through a virtual ride through seven famous streets from seven cities in India.
 Get ready to go shopping the good ol’ fashioned way.

 The cacophony of horns, the din of stall owners calling over each other and a flurry of fabrics swaying in the wind luring the next customer, narrow (and a little dirty) by-lanes and interesting local cuisine – expect all this and more when you decide to do some street shopping in India.

 What to expect from Street Shopping

 As much as each street differs in its offerings, the enthusiasm and local culture it brings with it makes it a must for you to visit them when you are in the city.
 The best part of street shopping in India is the little pleasure it allows you to derive out of bargaining.
 Most rates are deliberately inflated expecting a bargain.
 Some shops even do a straight double on it fully knowing that the bargain most often starts at 50% of the said rate and eventually settles around 75%.
 This leaves the shop owner with a nifty profit and the buyer with a sense of redemption on getting a good deal.
 Basically, everyone goes home happy.

 In a market where shops are jostling for space, the customer gets an upper-hand.
 You’ll often see customers stage a ‘walk-away’ when they’ve expressed interest in a product but disagree on the bargain price.
 It then becomes a ‘who-blinks-first’ game.
 Will the shopkeeper manage to sell even if his profits are cut?
 Is the customer willing to let go of his find which he may or may not get later?
 Ah, the simple questions of life are the best.